dyne/mkdocs-dyne-theme/.github/README.md

 This plugin is licensed AGPLv3.

-It is maintained by @jaromil and @puria
+It is maintained by Jaromil and Puria